Healthy Homes Assessment Clive

 Clive Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside of the building It’s about having to ensure there is somewhere for surface, rain or ground water and stop it from coming into the building.
-When it comes to moisture and damp it’s frequently the concerns you don’t notice that can become a big problem and end up causing damages to your investment and harming your tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building it’s also about the outside.
+You must make sure there is somewhere for surface, rain and ground water to go and stop it from coming into the building.
+When it concerns damp and moisture it’s frequently not apparent that it can cause a lot of trouble that can cause damage to your investment as well as harming your tenant’s health.

-In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between the floor and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.
+In addition to a drainage system to avoid moisture ingress, if your rental has an enclosed gap between the floor and the ground, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture from the ground from entering the structure.
+Ground moisture barriers are usually a sheet of polythene that is placed over the ground, to block any moisture from the ground from entering the property.
 It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection